mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

-A long standing complication with our previous `rich default default-env <https://github.com/LibreTexts/default-env/tree/1.13/rich-default>`__ image was that it was built using only a single, cluttered, Dockerfile and environment.yml.
+A long standing complication with our previous `rich default default-env <https://github.com/LibreTexts/default-env/tree/1.13/rich-default>`__ image was that it was built using only a single, cluttered Dockerfile and environment.yml.
 This led to the files being `quite long <https://github.com/LibreTexts/metalc/issues/121>`__ and `difficult to maintain <https://github.com/LibreTexts/metalc/issues/130>`__.
-One of the advantages of moving to a `repo2docker compatible environment <https://github.com/LibreTexts/default-env/tree/2.0.1>`__ is that it seperates our image building files into more `logical parts <https://repo2docker.readthedocs.io/en/latest/config_files.html>`__.
+One of the advantages of moving to a `repo2docker compatible environment <https://github.com/LibreTexts/default-env/tree/2.0.1>`__ is that it separates our image building files into more `logical parts <https://repo2docker.readthedocs.io/en/latest/config_files.html>`__.
-Using repo2docker, we no longer have to include a dockerfile and our current environment is able to automate away much of what we previously had to do using docker commands.
+Using repo2docker, we no longer have to include a Dockerfile and our current environment is able to automate away much of what we previously had to do using docker commands.